 Dates of Semana Santa

-Semana Santa runs from Palm Sunday (Domingo de Ramos) to Easter Sunday (Domingo de Pascua), but since students (and some workers) enjoy a two-week break at this time, the full week preceding Easter as well as the following week comprise the Semana Santa holiday.
-The date of Easter changes from year to year.
-The date is calculated based on the cycle of the moon and the spring equinox, with Easter falling on the first Sunday after the first full moon occurring on or after the equinox.
-To make it easier, here are the dates for Easter for the next few years:
+Semana Santa traditionally runs from Palm Sunday (Domingo de Ramos) to Easter Sunday (Domingo de Pascua), but since students (and some workers) enjoy a two-week break during this time, the week after Easter is also considered part of the national holiday.
+The date of Easter changes each year and is calculated based on the moon's cycle and the spring equinox, with Easter falling on the first Sunday after the first full moon occurring on or after the equinox.
+To make it easier, here are the dates for Easter for the next few years.
+Semana Santa and Semana de Pascua occur before and immediately following these dates.